calin-darie/learn2csharp/03.Objects/ReadMe.txt

 - fields
 - constructors

+Test often!
+Test and commit (but not push) after each exercise.
+This way you can go about the changes with courage.
+Should something go horribly wrong, don't panic!
+You've got git to back you up.
+Go to team explorer, find the changes tab, right click any file or files you want to revert to the previous commit, and choose to undo the changes.

 Suppose you develop a simple 2D game.
 In this game, there are some circles moving on a 2D surface.